Phoenix Suns: DeAndre Ayton, C, Arizona, 7-1, Fr.

 I'm all-in on the "Collin Sexton will be a better pro than Trae Young" argument and have been all about this fit since the lottery was revealed.
 A fierce competitor on both ends of the floor, Sexton can stroke it from deep but is also extremely athletic.
 He is terrific in the open floor and an impressive play-maker off the bounce, which is a major void in Orlando.
 The Magic seem to like Young more, but I'm going to be stubborn here and stick with Sexton.

 Chicago Bulls: Wendell Carter Jr., PF, Duke, 6-10, Fr.

 Carter Jr. was in the shadows a bit during his freshman season at Duke, but he has the tools and physical attributes to be an effective big man at the next level.
 Carter and Lauri Markkanen would form a promising young frontcourt of the future.
 Michael Porter Jr. is also in play here.

 Cleveland Cavaliers (from Brooklyn): Michael Porter Jr., SF, Missouri, 6-11, Fr.

-The Cavaliers' point guard situation was unsettled this season, and they could go with Trae Young, but Porter Jr. is the better prospect here.
-Once considered a candidate for the top-overall pick, a somewhat mysterious back injury sidelined Porter Jr. for almost his entire freshman season, which is a big question mark on his draft status.
+Porter is the wild card of the 2018 NBA Draft.
+Once considered a candidate for the top overall pick, a somewhat mysterious back injury sidelined Porter Jr. for almost his entire freshman season, which is a big question mark on his draft status.
 When healthy, Porter is the complete package.
-He has great size, athleticism,and versatility, as he can put the ball on the deck but also shoot it from deep.
-I have him slipping in this mock draft, which means he could be a steal at this point for the Cavaliers.
+He has great size, athleticism and versatility, as he can put the ball on the deck but also shoot it from deep.

 Philadelphia 76ers (from Lakers): Trae Young, PG, Oklahoma, 6-2, Fr.